I don’t know how I found Upwork (formerly oDesk) years ago, but it was one of the best discoveries I made for my business.

 Over the years I’ve been pleased overall with the quality of my contractors from the U.S. and abroad.

-In fact, I currently have a dedicated and long-term Upwork contractor who has been with me for over 5 years.
+In fact, I currently have a dedicated and long-term Upwork contractor who has been with me for nearly 8 years.

 Do you have questions about Upwork or outsourcing?